How to Hatch Chicks With An Incubator

 You will normally hear the chicks peeping in their shells for a day or two before the eggs hatch.
 Your cat or dog may notice this before you do!

-You will probably have trouble controlling your impulse to help chicks break through their shells and remove them to their brooder right away.
-However, it is important to let them work their way out on their own and keep them in the brooder until they are dry.
-If you remove each chick as it hatches, the temperature and humidity levels in the incubator will drop, exposing the rest of the unhatched chicks to cold and dry shells that are harder to break through.
+You might want to help chicks break through their shells and then move them to their brooder right away.
+It’s important to let them hatch on their own and keep them in the brooder until they are dry.
+If you remove each chick as it hatches, the temperature and humidity levels in the incubator will drop.
+This will expose the rest of the unhatched chicks to cold.
+It will also cause the eggshells to dry out, making them harder to pip through.
 When you have a number of chicks hatched and dry, remove them quickly, if you must.
 Be prepared to adjust the thermostat to keep the temperatures stable.

-Note: If you have a chick that is having trouble hatching and seems weak (not just resting) after a long period of time, you may want to help it out a little.
+Note: If you have a chick that is having trouble hatching and seems weak after several hours, you may want to help it.
 Be sure that you keep the chick warm and the membrane moist.
 Take care not to cause bleeding by pulling the membrane off too quickly.
 I’ve only had to help a chick once.
 After almost 24 hours of trying to break free, the chick was exhausted.
-I successfully pulled enough of the shell away, carefully, so that the chick was able to finish the hatch on its own.
+I pulled enough shell away, carefully, so that the chick was able to finish the hatch on its own.
 I would only do this as a last resort, however.

-Make sure you have the brooder set up and warmed to the proper temperature for a day or two before the chicks are due to hatch.
+Make sure you have the brooder set up and at the proper temperature for a couple of days before the chicks are due to hatch.
 For instructions on caring for your fluffy little peeps, check out my article How to Care for Day Old Chicks.